alaska-panos/SaulChemonges_T1A2/README.md

 - Presentation

 ## Code section
-1: I have implemented four HTML documents which link together and share a common theme, including components to presenting the following information:
+1: I have implemented five HTML documents which link together and share a common theme, including components to presenting the following information:
 - My name and contact details
-- Links to professional accounts in Github and LinkedIn
+- Links to professional accounts in GitHub and LinkedIn
 - My work, study history and a link to my resume
 - Content about me to demonstrate my personality, skills and interests
 - A list of blog posts with titles and date published
 - A blog with placeholders and images

-## 2: I have created FOUR components which contain text content that are styled for my audience.
+## 2: I have created FIVE components which contain text content that are styled for my audience.
 I have:
 - written CSS to style each component
 - placed comments in the CSS and HTML code to identify each component
 - have included some custom styles in separate stylesheets
 - used semantic HTML elements and attributes to add meaning and website accessibility

-## 3: There are FOUR components created using HTML and CSS to contain graphical content that are appropriate for my audience.
-You must:
+## 3: There are FIVE components created using HTML and CSS containing graphical content that are appropriate for my audience.
+This is what I did:
-- - written CSS to style each component
+- wrote CSS to style each component
 - placed comments in the CSS and HTML code to identify each component
-- have included some custom styles in separate stylesheets
+- included some custom styles in separate stylesheets
 - used semantic HTML elements and attributes to add meaning and website accessibility

 ## 4: Here, I have created a responsive layout for each page using HTML and CSS utilising Flexbox and/or CSS Grid to produce a responsive layout that displays all components at mobile, tablet and desktop viewport widths which includes a navigation header.
-I have used valid HTML5semantic HTML elements and attributes to add meaning and accessibility  as displayed.
+I have used valid HTML5 semantic HTML elements and attributes to add meaning and accessibility as displayed.

 # Documentation summary